vippsas/vipps-check-in-api/vipps-check-in-api-how-it-works.md

 The customer's membership status is checked by using the mobile number received in the last step.

-A Vipps Check-in API request is triggered to inform the customer whether or not they are a member of your loyalty program.
+A Check-in API request is triggered to inform the customer whether or not they are a member of your loyalty program.
 This will help them through the payment process.

 ![Loyalty Flow](images/pos-step-2.png)